claytonjgilmer/punk_picks/README.md

 ## Special Thanks

-Uses the CounterFormField and NumberFormField components from dhall1's ScoutingApp project.
+Uses the CounterFormField, NumberFormField, and a couple other design decisions (scouting model structure) from dhall1's ScoutingApp project.